koengr/QCforBusiness/_part1/chapter_4.md

 network connection that transports photons in fragile quantum states.
 Such connections can currently reach a few hundred kilometres, and there is a clear roadmap to expand to a much wider internet.
-The most likely usage will be as an "add-on" for high-security purposes (such as military communication or data exchange between data centres), in addition to standard post-quantum cryptography.
+The most likely usage will be as an “add-on” for high-security purposes (such as military communication or data exchange between data centres), in addition to standard post-quantum cryptography.

-Unfortunately, we often see media articles suggesting that QKD is a solution to the threat of Shor's algorithm and that it would form an 'unbreakable internet'.
+Unfortunately, we often see media articles suggesting that QKD is a solution to the threat of Shor’s algorithm and that it would form an ‘unbreakable internet’.
 Both claims are highly inaccurate.
 Firstly, QKD does not offer the wide range of functionality that public-key cryptography offers, so it is not a complete replacement for the cryptosystems broken by Shor.
 Secondly, there will almost certainly be